SettleMint

 StandardFull nameUsage in DALP

-ERC-20Fungible token standardBase token compatibility for all SMART tokens
+ERC-20Fungible token standardBase token compatibility for SMART tokens

 ERC-165Interface detectionProgrammatic capability queries on SMART tokens